Spyro Reignited Trilogy: Sales

 Publisher Activision stated Spyro Reignited Trilogy "performed well" in its initial release.
 In the UK, the game reached first place on the all-formats sales chart in its first week; while it sold less than Pokémon: Let's Go, it outsold both its Pikachu and Eevee versions individually.
 It placed at the sixth position in the Switzerland all-format charts.
 It was also the best-selling PlayStation 4 game in its first week in Australia.

 As of September 2023, Spyro Reignited Trilogy has sold over 10 million units.
+By June 2026, the game was confirmed to have sold 11 million copies.

 Awards

 Spyro Reignited Trilogy won the award for "Family/Kids Title of the Year" at the Australian Games Awards, and was nominated for the Freedom Tower Award for Best Remake at the New York Game Awards, and for "People's Choice" at the Italian Video Game Awards.